wp-plugins/display-embedded-videos-by-dbiota/readme.txt

 You can display a gallery of the embedded Youtube and Vimeo videos within your site.

 == Description ==
-You can display a gallery with one, some or all the Youtube and Vimeo videos embedded within your site's posts and pages.
+You can display a gallery with one, some or all the Youtube and Vimeo videos embedded within your site.
 They can be shown chronologically (most recent videos posted) or in a daily random basis, which is a powerful tool to get your visitors engaged (each day they visit the video list, it will show a different selection of random videos from your site).

 It is simple an clean, just works with shortcodes that can be easily created in the plugin *Settings Page* with a *Shortcode Wizard*.